harcokuppens/DOMjudgeDockerCompose/README.md

 ### Persistency, migration and starting fresh.
 For persistency all data stored in the DOMjudge database is kept in a local folder `./mariadb` by using a bind mount.
 If we delete all containers by running `docker compose down` and recreate new containers when running `docker compose up -d` then still all our configuration and data persist and are used in the newly created containers.
 Also the `admin` password in `./passwords/admin.pw` persists.
 This also allows us to move the installation to another server by just moving the docker folder.

+### Reset DOMjudge

-Note: when you want to start with a fresh database, then you can do this by doing `docker compose down` and deleting the `./mariadb` folder.
+When you want to start with a fresh database, then you can do this by doing `docker compose down` and deleting the `./mariadb` folder.
 However it is then also important to delete the `./passwords` folder, because the passwords in that folder will not be in the new database anymore.
 So you should also trigger generating new passwords in the new database and in the `./passwords` folder by also deleting the `./passwords` folder before doing `docker compose up -d`.

+Thus reset DOMjudge with the commands:

+    docker compose down
+    rm -r ./mariadb ./passwords
+    docker compose up -d

+Read the new `admin` password after the reset from the file  `./passwords/admin.pw`.

 ## Overview